aurorascharff/rsc-workshop/STEPS.md

 ### LUNCH DAY 2

-### Slides: CSS in Server Components & Deployment
+### (Slides): CSS in Server Components & Deployment

 ### Intro: Introduce data fetching patterns

 - Fetch in an efficient way
-- Data fetching page
+- Data fetching page: new route and page.tsx and link from root page.tsx
 - Sequential, parallel, suspenses receiving data
 - Suspense strategy: wait for all or stream independently
 - use() hook: unblock a by making suspenses around client components because we cant await inside them